Environmental Justice Coordinating CouncilEJCC

 The work of EJCC:

-- Functions with the goal of sustainable and measurable improvement in the combined environmental and population health of North Minneapolis;
+- Functions with the goal of sustainable and measurable improvement in the combined environmental and population health of Black and Brown Communities;

-- Gathers and reviews existing data on environmental and population health in North Minneapolis;
+- Gathers and reviews existing data on environmental and population health in Black and Brown Communities;

 - Develops a forward-looking analysis of this data, suggesting how this analysis will be applied to support increasing returns to environmental and population health;